renyuan-fei/Introduce-myself/README.md

 # Hi there, I'm Renyuan Fei! 👋

-I'm a Bachelor of Computer Science student at the University of Adelaide, with skills in Project Management, Coding Development, and Risk Modeling.
-I enjoy learning knowledge related to my major and spending time on Web Design and Development.
-I'm always ready to take on new challenges in my future career.
+I'm a graduate of Computer Science from the University of Adelaide, with skills in Project Management, Coding Development, and Risk Modeling.
+I have a passion for Web Design and Development and am always ready to take on new challenges in my career.

-## 🌱 I’m currently learning ...
+## 🎓 I have knowledge and experience in ...

-- Advanced Web Development techniques
+- Web Development: Proficient in HTML, CSS, JavaScript, Vue, Express, and Django.
-- Deepening my understanding of Operating Systems
+- Operating Systems: Proficient in Linux system, command line, bash scripting, and server deployment using Nginx, Uwsgi.
-- Enhancing my skills in Object-Oriented Programming
+- Programming: Well-versed in C, C++, and Python.
-- Data Structures and Algorithms
+- Data Structures and Algorithms: Familiar with various basic sorting algorithms, depth-first search algorithms, breadth-first search algorithms, recursive algorithms, dynamic programming algorithms, heaps, stacks, binary trees, queues, hash tables.
-- Computer Vision and Machine Learning
+- Computer Vision and Machine Learning: Experienced in implementing Convolutional Neural Networks and familiar with classic applications in deep learning computer vision.
+Mastered basic machine learning algorithms.
-- Cyber Security Fundamentals
+- Cyber Security Fundamentals: Familiar with Kali Linux, basic cryptography, SSL library, memory attacks, network attacks, forensics.

 ## 💼 Past Projects